Governance Without the Monolith

 Testing evidence, approvals, defect disposition, dependency decisions, exception handling, risk acceptance, and release readiness should accumulate as work moves.

-If evidence matters to you, why not design the system to capture it?
+If evidence matters, design the system to capture it.

 Do not ask people to recreate it later while the release clock is already making everyone sweat.